 When you own a business, it can seem mystifying to figure out how much you should be spending on marketing and to know if that is money well spent.
+This kingkong.com.au review will give you an idea of the results you should be aiming for.
 Fortunately, there are standard practices and equations to demystify and provide tools to remove the guesswork and give you the confidence to market your work.
 We’re going to jump right into what these tools are below.
 If you are interested in where to market, give this article on the areas of marketing a read.

 Where are you in your business?

 How much you spend depends on how well known your business is.

 For new (1-5 years) or unknown businesses: Your marketing costs should be 12 – 20% of your gross revenue.

 For established businesses (people already know who you are): Your marketing costs should be 6 – 12% of your gross revenue.

 The cost of marketing does not need to be high.
 Simple solutions like magnets on the side of cars advertising your business are cost effective ways of getting the word out around town of your business – https://www.supercheapsigns.com/car-magnets.

 Gross revenue is the total revenue before any money is taken out for taxes, expenses or salaries.
 The big number of everything you sold and received money for with your business.